- Comprehensive Plan Still Underway - October 28th, 2013

 With the help of Sasaki, a Massachusetts planning firm that specializes in campus master planning, UK hopes to develop sound long-range strategies for the growth and transformation of the campus…

 What We're Working On

 Who We Are

 We are a coalition of citizens dedicated to achieving sustainable growth in Lexington-Fayette County through land use advocacy, education, and promotion.

-Since 2006, we have worked with city-hall to usher over 60 major land-use policies into law that further sustainable growth.
-Through our efforts at government and beyond, we positively impact planning and zoning laws—which are the building blocks of a better quality of life, economy, and environment for all of us.
+Since 2006, we have worked with City Hall to usher over 65 major land-use policies into law that further sustainable growth.
+By achieving our mission, we positively impact planning and zoning laws—which are the building blocks of a better quality of life, economy, and environment for all of us.

 Join today, and together we can grow our city, and promote our farms in Lexington.